Seeed-Studio/ModelAssistant/docs/tutorials/export/pytorch_2_tflite.md

 - Refer to [Training](../training/overview.md) section and choose a model, and train to get the model weights.

-- Or download the EdgeLab official pre-trained weights from our [GitHub Releases - Model Zoo](https://github.com/Seeed-Studio/EdgeLab/releases/tag/model_zoo).
+- Or download the [SenseCraft Model Assistant](https://github.com/Seeed-Studio/SSCMA) official pre-trained weights from our [GitHub Releases - Model Zoo](https://github.com/Seeed-Studio/SSCMA/releases/tag/model_zoo).

 ::: tip